The Certina Legacy

 The first years around the company – Kurth Frères SA – did not make watches of their own.
 Instead the company supplied the industry with watch movements for other companies to case, dial & label.
 In 1906 the company changed its name to Grana from which the company’s first & fully in-house watch was manufactured.

-As the company in 1938 could celebrate 50 years in business they once again changed their name – this time to Certina.
+Adolf and Alfred Kurth made the company’ first fully in-house made watch in 1906 and called the brand Grana which is the latin word for Grenchen.
+In 1938 the company could celebrate 50 years in business used the occasion to changed name from Grana to Certina.
 Certina was easy pronounced in most languages but the name change was furthermore an early indication of Certina’s new strategy, which was to expand to markets outside Switzerland.
 In 1948 Certina could celebrate its 60th anniversary and declare the company’s first foreign branch open.

 The Certina DS Concept